marsharine/Software_Engineering-Projects/README.md

 Software Engineering Projects Repository

 This repository showcases several of my projects, each index files are saved to separated branches.

-The following are some of my projects, feel free to review within branches and view corresponding 🚀 Demos:
+Feel free to review within branches.

+These are the corresponding 🚀 Demos:

 Projects Portfolio - https://lovelace-git-projects-portfolio-marsharine-simpsons-projects.vercel.app/